 \end{restatable}

-A detailed statement of the result, its proof, and special cases appear in \Cref{sec:nn_distortion_bounds}.
-The bound’s quality depends on model depth and properties of the weights, and it is typically loose in practical deep networks.
+A more detailed statement and discussion, along with the proof and special cases, appear in \cref{sec:nn_distortion_bounds}.
+The tightness of the bound depends on the model's depth and its weights, and it can be loose in deep networks.
 Even so, it remains conceptually informative.